-If, however, you came here by mistake hoping actually to read about asteroid and comet impact disaster movies, try one of my other articles:
+If, however, you came here by mistake hoping actually to read about asteroid and comet impact disaster movies, try one of my other articles, where you can watch some unlikely scenarios where an asteroid is knocked by a comet onto an Earth-bound trajectory with devastating consequences.:

 If you came here hoping to read about meteors (an often misused term both on and off screen), then I suggest you read another of my articles: